rust-lang/rust/ARCHITECTURE.md

 If you want to familiarize yourself with the code base, you are just in the right place!

+See also the [guide](./guide.md), which walks through a particular snapshot of rust-analyzer code base.

 ## The Big Picture

 ![](https://user-images.githubusercontent.com/1711539/50114578-e8a34280-0255-11e9-902c-7cfc70747966.png)